Skip to Main Content

 • Thank your interviewee, and ask if you may contact them again if you have any further questions.

-• Write down what you learned and flesh out your notes as soon as you can.
+• Write down what you learned and flesh out your notes as soon as possible.

 • Send a thank you card or email.